-If you transferred ownership of your farm during the taxable year to which the claim relates, on the date ownership was transferred the farm must have been either 1) located in a farmland preservation zoning district or 2) wholly or partially covered by an original or modified farmland preservation agreement entered into after July 1, 2009.

-- 6. Your farm must have produced at least \$6,000 of gross farm revenues (see Part A.3 on page 10 for definition) during the taxable year to which the claim relates or at least a total of \$18,000 in gross farm revenues during the taxable year to which the claim relates and the 2 immediately preceding taxable years.
-If you rent out your farm, the renter's gross farm revenues are used to satisfy this requirement. - As of the end of the taxable year to which the claim relates, there must not have been an outstanding notice of noncompliance with a soil and water conservation plan or standards issued against your farm.
+- 4. You must have paid to or be legally responsible for paying to the taxing authority the 2018 property taxes levied against the qualifying acres (defined on page 12) to which the claim relates. - 5.
+Your farm (defined on page 11) must be located in a farmland preservation zoning district (defined on page 11) at the end of the taxable year to which the claim relates, or must be wholly or partially covered by an original or modified farmland preservation agreement entered into after July 1, 2009. - 6.
+Your farm must have produced at least \$6,000 of gross farm revenues (defined on page 11) during the taxable year to which the claim relates or at least a total of \$18,000 in gross farm revenues during the taxable year to which the claim relates and the two immediately preceding taxable years.
+If you rent out your farm, the renter's gross farm revenues are used to satisfy this requirement. - 7.
+As of the end of the taxable year to which the claim relates, there must not have been an outstanding notice of noncompliance with a soil and water conservation plan or standards issued against your farm.